AuxQuatreCoinsDeParis/aux-quatre-coins-de-paris.fr/content/pricing.md

 Prices only cover Aux quatre coins de Paris’ services.
 Additional services (private drivers, guided tours with an accredited guide, entrance tickets…) are charged in addition to those prices.

-\* For short stays (up to 5 days in Paris), Aux quatre coins de Paris offers a **discount of 15%** on its own services.
+For early birds (if you are organising your stay minimum 2 months in advance), Aux quatre coins de Paris offers a **discount of 15%** on its own services.
 Prices include taxes.

-For stays of more than 8 days in Paris, each additional day costs 30 €.
+\* For stays of more than 8 days in Paris, each additional day costs 30 €.
 Services are designed for small groups of maximum 6 people.
 For larger groups, an extra fee of 30 € is asked per person.

 For any questions, please contact us at [contact@quatre-coins.paris](mailto:contact@quatre-coins.paris).
 We will reply as soon as possible!